 After determining whether or not you must register for Self-Assessment, the process is identical for freelancers, contractors, sole traders, and business owners alike.

 You must register with HMRC by October of your business’s second tax year by submitting your documents online.
-You can then use your Government Gateway user ID to set up your personal tax account and manage your taxes online.
+You can then use your Government Gateway user ID to set up your tax account and manage your taxes online.
 After applying for Self-Assessment, you can begin to file your tax returns electronically or on paper.

 Online Tax Return Deadlines